Fast Distributed Inference Serving for Large Language Models: Background and Motivation

 \subsection{Opportunities and Challenges}

-\paraf{Opportunity: preemptive scheduling.} The major limitation of existing inference serving systems for LLMs~\cite{fastertransformer,yu2022orca} is that they use simple FCFS scheduling and run-to-completion execution, which has head-of-line blocking and affects JCT.
-Head-of-line blocking can be addressed by preemptive scheduling.
-For LLM inference, each job consists of multiple iterations, and each iteration generates one output token.
-The opportunity is to leverage this autoregressive pattern to enable preemptions at the granularity of each iteration, i.e., preempting one job when it finishes generating an output token for another job.
-With the capability of preemption, the scheduler can use preemptive scheduling policies to avoid head-of-line blocking and optimize for JCT.
+\paraf{Opportunity: preemptive scheduling.} The major limitation of existing inference serving systems for LLMs~\cite{fastertransformer,yu2022orca} is their reliance on simple FCFS (First-Come-First-Serve) scheduling and run-to-completion execution.
+As shown in Figure~\ref{fig:intro:moti}, this approach leads to severe head-of-line blocking.
+Queuing delay contributes up to 90\% of the total latency in real workload, which significantly impacts the performance of LLM inference.
+To overcome this challenge, preemptive scheduling can be employed.
+In LLM inference, each job comprises multiple iterations, with each iteration generating one output token.
+The opportunity lies in exploiting this autoregressive pattern to enable preemption at the iteration level, meaning that one job can be preempted when it finishes generating an output token for another job.
+Leveraging preemption capability, the scheduler can employ preemptive scheduling policies to prevent head-of-line blocking and optimize average latency.
+Nevertheless, preemptive scheduling presents two challenges for the existing LLM inference system.

-\parabf{Challenge 1: unknown job size.} Shortest Remaining Processing Time (SRPT)~\cite{schrage1968proof} is a well-known preemptive scheduling policy for minimizing average JCT.
-However, SRPT requires knowledge of the remaining job size.
-Different from one-shot prediction tasks such as image classification, LLM inference is iterative.
-While the execution time of one iteration (i.e., generating one output token) can be profiled based on the model architecture and the hardware, the number of iterations (i.e., the output sequence length) is unknown and is also hard to predict, because it is determined by the semantics of the job.
-Therefore, SRPT cannot be directly applied to LLM inference to minimize average JCT.
+\parabf{Challenge 1: variable job size.} Shortest Remaining Processing Time (SRPT)~\cite{schrage1968proof} is a widely-used preemptive scheduling policy to minimize average latency.
+However, applying SRPT to LLM inference presents challenges due to the iterative nature of LLMs.
+Unlike one-shot prediction tasks like image classification, LLM inference involves multiple iterations.
+While the execution time for one iteration (generating one output token) can be determined based on the model architecture and hardware, the total number of iterations (i.e., the output sequence length) remains unknown and is challenging to predict since it depends on the semantics of the job.
+Real-world datasets collected from conversations with LLMs, like ShareGPT~\cite{sharegpt} and Alpaca~\cite{alpaca}, exhibit a long-tailed distribution of the output length and input length~\cite{vllm}.
+Consequently, SRPT cannot be directly employed for LLM inference to minimize the average latency.